-by relationship violence or sexual misconduct to talk to someone about what happened and obtain support services.
+The University strongly encourages individuals affected by relationship violence or sexual misconduct to talk to someone about what happened and obtain support services.
 The University also needs to respond appropriately to reports of relationship violence or sexual misconduct in order to provide a safe and effective learning environment.

-Most University employees are obligated to bring reports of relationship violence and sexual misconduct to the attention of the Title IX Coordinator and the MSU Police, but some can maintain confidentiality of such reports if the victim so requests.
-See Sections D.1-3 below.
+Most University employees are obligated to bring reports of relationship violence and sexual misconduct to the attention of the Office of Institutional Equity and the MSU Police, but some can maintain confidentiality of such reports if the victim so requests.
+14 See Sections E.1-3 below.
 Students and employees should be aware of the reporting options available to them so that they can make informed choices about the consequences of disclosing details of an incident of relationship violence or sexual misconduct.
+15